mtorials/dial-phone/README.md

 // build.gradle.kts
 implementation("de.mtorials.dail-phone:dial-phone-api:0.2.0")
 implementation("de.mtorials.dail-phone:dial-phone-core:0.2.0")
-// If you want to use encryption (jvm only) implementation("de.mtorials.dail-phone:dial-phone-encryption:0.2.0")
+// If you want to use encryption (jvm only and AGPL license!!!) implementation("de.mtorials.dail-phone:dial-phone-encryption:0.2.0")
 // If you want to use bot features, not well-supported at the moment implementation("de.mtorials.dail-phone:dial-phone-bot:0.2.0")